21DevTeam/llmaster/README.md

-# LLMaster: Framework for NPC Dialogue Rephrasing
+#!PLASEHOLDER!ПРИМЕР!
+LLMaster: Framework for NPC Dialogue Rephrasing

 **LLMaster** is a universal tool for integrating Large Language Models (LLMs) into video games, specifically to enhance NPC dialogue with role-playing potential.
 The framework supports cloud-based and local models, enabling seamless connection and role-play generation for NPCs.